 SoundThinking, formerly known as ShotSpotter, is a public safety technology company focused on enhancing community safety through innovative solutions and strategic advisory services for law enforcement and civic leadership.
 The company's flagship SafetySmart platform integrates several key tools, including ShotSpotter, an acoustic gunshot detection system; CrimeTracer, a comprehensive law enforcement search engine; CaseBuilder, an investigation management system; and ResourceRouter, software designed to optimize the deployment of patrol and anti-violence resources.
 By combining these technologies, SoundThinking aims to provide transformative solutions that improve public safety and support effective law enforcement practices.

 Billeo is a prominent provider of online shopping and bill payment services, established in 2006.
 The company focuses on enhancing consumer engagement and loyalty for banks, card issuers, and product marketplaces.
-By offering streamlined solutions for online and mobile shopping, Billeo enables financial institutions and marketplaces to simplify and expedite the payment process for their users.
-The company's services include the acceptance of Visa credit card payments for automatic bill pay, reinforcing its commitment to facilitating seamless transactions in the digital landscape.
-Billeo's acquisition by PaymentUs marks a significant development in its evolution within the financial technology sector.
+Billeo's offerings streamline the online and mobile shopping and payment processes, allowing financial institutions and marketplaces to simplify and accelerate transactions for their customers.
+Additionally, Billeo facilitates automatic bill payments through Visa credit card transactions.

 PropertyBridge